zane-ng/docs/cn/FAQ.md

 + [Option.emoticonUrl](https://minivaline.js.org/docs/en/#/Options?id=base-options)
 + [how-to-customize-emoticons](https://minivaline.js.org/docs/en/#/Options?id=how-to-customize-emoticons)

+## Sponsor？

+There are no immediate plans to accept donations,maybe.

 ## How to join the development of MiniValine?

 We welcome you to join the development of MiniValine.
 Please see [contributing document](https://minivaline.js.org/docs/en/#/Pre-Contribute). 🤗